IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 data set status For PS and PDS/PDSE members, this field indicates whether DSFS has retrieved the data set contents and converted them to a POSIX byte stream format.
 If true, then it has the value RETRIEVED.
 If not, then it has the value UNCACHED.
 For HLQ or PDS/PDSE directories, it has the value RETRIEVED.
 For other DSFS file system objects, the value na is shown. data set name Name of the data set, including member name if this is a member.
 For HLQ directories, this is the HLQ directory name, which consists of one or more qualifiers.
 ENQ held Indicates whether a dynamic allocation or ENQ is held on the data set.
 It is either the value NO, which means no ENQ is held, or in the form mode,ddname,userid,timestamp where:
-· mode is the enqueue mode: OLD for exclusive or SHR for shared access.
+Â· mode is the enqueue mode: OLD for exclusive or SHR for shared access.
-· ddname is the dynamic ddname of the allocation.
+Â· ddname is the dynamic ddname of the allocation.
-· userid is the 8-byte user ID of the user who accessed the file that caused the allocation to be obtained.
+Â· userid is the 8-byte user ID of the user who accessed the file that caused the allocation to be obtained.
-· timestamp is the time when the ENQ was obtained.
+Â· timestamp is the time when the ENQ was obtained.

 Timestamps
 DSFS attempts to use ISPF statistic timestamps and DFSMS catalog entry timestamps as the z/OS UNIX equivalents of atime, mtime, and ctime.